 One version is for workers with episodic health conditions, and another version is for supervisors, human resources practitioners, disability case managers, worker representatives and other parties who support people with disabilities in the workplace.

-Understanding these job demands can help identify the parts of a job that may be difficult (or may already be difficult) because of the episodic health condition.
-Once these have been identified, the JDAPT will suggest a variety of accommodation supports and changes tailored to the user's needs.
+The JDAPT helps the user to identify the parts of a job that may be difficult (or may already be difficult) due to an episodic health condition or conditions.
+Once these have been identified, the JDAPT will suggest a variety of strategies, supports and workplace accommodations tailored to the user's needs.
 As such, the JDAPT can help workers with episodic health conditions and the workplace parties who support them understand if supports or change may be needed at work and, if so, what kind of support or changes would help those with episodic health conditions work comfortably, safely and productively.

 Coming next: Communications decision-making tool